Vinilificio/vinilificio.com/en/terms-conditions.md

 4. We are entitled to provide part performances, provided the customer can be reasonably expected to accept them.

+5. The pressing moulds made remain the property of the customer for one year.
+After that they will be disposed of.
+Moulds, sleeves and labels will be stored properly for a fee for 12 months at the risk of the customer.

 Any changes of the running order will be charged with a administrative fee of 30,00€

 Terms and Conditions for the vinyl pressing done at RAND MUZIK: [General Terms and Conditions](https://www.randmuzik.de/en/terms-and-conditions/)